kbroman/blog/content/post/2014-02-14-googling-errors.md

 I googled "mclapply isn't working windows" (because mclapply was the function I was using) and got [this stackoverflow page](https://stackoverflow.com/questions/17196261/understanding-the-differences-between-mclapply-and-parlapply-in-r), which says:

-<blockquote>since Windows does not have fork(), it will run standard lapply instead - no parallelization</blockquote>
+> since Windows does not have fork(), it will run standard lapply instead - no parallelization